Where you can study

 Course code: 139224 Making Plays for Theatre credits 15

-Students will receive a grounding in the skills of writing and devising experimental theatre and an opportunity to employ these skills in the creation of original scripts.View full course details
+Students will receive a grounding in the skills of writing experimental theatre and an opportunity to employ these skills in the creation of original scripts.View full course details

 Course code: 139225 Writing for Children credits 15